luisdavidgarcia/tracker_rpi_improved/README.md

 ```
 sudo chmod 777 setup.sh
 sudo ./setup.sh
 ```
 To run the tracker cage, enter the command in the cloned folder
 ```
 sudo python3 main2.py
 ```

-Full video tutorial on setting up the software:
+Full video tutorial on setting up the software and editing recording settings:

 ```
 https://youtu.be/E22OtdMjgwc